Ian Cooper (artist)

-Ian Cooper (born 1978) is an American visual artist film producer, and academic, best known for his collaborations with Jordan Peele; he currently serves as creative director of Peele's Monkeypaw Productions.
+Ian Cooper (born 1978) is an American visual artist, film producer, and academic, best known for his collaborations with Jordan Peele.
+He currently serves as a creative director of Monkeypaw Productions.

 Career

 Visual Art

 Cooper has had solo exhibitions in galleries and museums throughout the United States and abroad.
 His "mixed-media sculptures" have been written about in The New York Times, Artforum, among others.
 His work is held in the permanent collections of the Whitney Museum of American Art and the Pérez Art Museum.